 Click X to close the Window.

-Finding your Ubuntu Local IP Address
+Find your Local IP Address on Ubuntu

 - Scroll to and click Network

-- Click the little Gear Icon
+- Click the little Gear Icon.

-Next, move to the machine you will be remotely accessing Ubuntu from.
+Next, move to the Windows machine you will be remotely accessing Ubuntu from.
 If you will be connecting from a Linux client, go to section B.

-Download VNC Viewer and install the program (Free version works fine)
+Download VNC Viewer and install the program (Free version works fine).

 - Launch VNC Viewer 4 from Windows (search VNC Viewer).

-- Type the IP address of your Linux system and press Enter (append :5900 for the port)
+- Type the IP address of your Linux system and press Enter (append :5900 for the port).

 Next, in the VNC Viewer Authentication window, enter your remote access Password and click OK